How to apply

 - The Trustees have no restrictions as to the kinds of projects or the areas they can support and make grants to a diverse range of organisations.

 - All applications are considered on their merit; thus applications for support towards capital projects, other projects or core costs will be considered.

 - The Trustees will consider one-off projects or multi-year applications.

-- Grants are usually paid as single payments in a one year period but, if considered particularly beneficial to the project, they may be extended over three years.
+- Grants will either be paid as single payments in a one-year period or, if considered particularly beneficial to the project, they may be extended over three years.